 Annualised hours: The employee is required to undertake a certain number of hours over the year but they have some flexibility about when they work.

 Staggered hours: The employee has different start, finish and break times from other workers.

 Phased retirement: Now that the previous default retirement age has been phased out, older workers have more choice over their employment.
 This means that they might reduce their hours or work part-time.

 Reseraches suggest that having the opportunity to organise work demands around the natural body rhythm may produce positive results in tasks such as resolving conflicts and thinking creatively.

 Organisations can optimize costs by reducing unneeded office space (due to employees being out of the office much of the time) and by being environmentally friendly by travelling less.

-If people are working in their own time and place, the need for a traditional office as we know it (boring place, where people get together to stare into their screens), becomes a waste of resources.
+If people are working in their own time and place, the need for a traditional office as we know it (a boring place, where people get together to stare at their screens), becomes a waste of resources.

-Research and practice show that a properly redesigned space (creative and cosy) enabled with the right change management can improve employee collaboration, attract talent, improve employee productivity and innovation and increase well-being.
+Research and practice show that a properly redesigned space (creative and cozy) enabled with the right change management can improve employee collaboration, attract talent, improve employee productivity and innovation and increase well-being.

 Josh Bersin, writing in Forbes about Millennials cites a study by Deloitte which shows that nearly 50 percent of the Millennials are already in leadership positions, and “most companies are discovering that supporting and retaining this talent requires a new way of doing business.”